 \subsection{High-Fidelity and Implicit Reconstruction}

-To capture details beyond the parametric mesh, recent approaches have diverged from pure regression.
-HiLo \cite{yang2024hilo} explicitly separates high-frequency details (clothing, wrinkles) from low-frequency shape, ensuring that fine-grained geometry is not smoothed out.
-Similarly, CHROME \cite{dutta2025chrome} focuses on occlusion resilience and view consistency without over-relying on smooth priors.
-Implicit function approaches like SelfPIFu \cite{xiong2024pifu} abandon the mesh template entirely to learn topology-agnostic representations from in-the-wild data.
-In contrast, SAM 3D Body's reliance on a fixed topology and low-dimensional MHR latent space inherently limits its ability to represent the high-frequency anomalies critical for medical diagnosis.
+To capture structural details extending beyond a rigid parametric mesh, recent state-of-the-art approaches have diverged from pure algorithmic regression.
+HiLo \cite{yang2024hilo} explicitly bifurcates high-frequency details (e.g., clothing folds, skin wrinkles) from low-frequency global shape, guaranteeing that fine-grained topography is not algorithmically smoothed.
+Similarly, CHROME \cite{dutta2025chrome} prioritizes occlusion resilience and view consistency without strictly relying on restrictive smoothness priors.
+Pure implicit function strategies, such as SelfPIFu \cite{xiong2024pifu}, abandon the mesh template entirely to learn topology-agnostic continuous volume representations from in-the-wild data.
+In contrast, SAM 3D Body's absolute reliance on a fixed topology array and a low-dimensional MHR linear latent space imposes a rigid upper bound on its mathematical ability to represent the high-frequency topological anomalies critical for precision medical diagnosis.